stacks-network/docs/_core/smart/tutorial-counter.md

 3 failing
 ```

-It looks like we see some failed test!
+It looks like we see some failed tests!
 That is on purpose - we will implement the new smart contract in the next steps!
-After every increment of the contract, we will rerun the tests to ensure we're on the right track.
+After every step in this tutorial, we will rerun the tests to ensure we're on the right track.

 ## Step 3: Developing a smart contract